 Compliance Positioning

-MintMCP lists SOC 2 Type 2 and CASA Tier 2 in its Trust Center, with public verification available.
-This documentation simplifies procurement for regulated industries by demonstrating third-party validation of security controls.
+MintMCP lists SOC 2 Type II audited security controls, CASA Tier 2, and compliance with HIPAA standards, with BAA availability, in its Trust Center, with public verification available.
+This documentation can simplify procurement for regulated industries by giving teams security materials to review.

 RunLayer also positions security and compliance as core parts of its platform.
 For organizations where procurement depends on documentation and control mapping, teams should compare each vendor's current trust materials directly during evaluation.